hackerDelta/B.O.S.S/README.md

 # Project Title

-Project is a React Native application that is intended to help bridge the racial wealth gap and stengthen local economies.
+Project is a React Native application that is intended to help bridge the racial wealth gap and strengthen local economies.
 It provides consumers the ability to browse and search for black-owned businesses that they can support.
 Business owners can also add themselves and their businesses.

 ## Getting Started